-The South Burlington Police Department Traffic Safety Unit is committed to the needs of the community by reducing the number and severity of traffic crashes within our City.
-TSU, as it's better known, participates in numerous national campaigns centered around the safety of those on the road.
-Check out some of the campaigns and resources below.
+The South Burlington Police Department Traffic Safety Unit is committed to the safety of South Burlington’s roadways by focusing on the reduction of speeding, aggressive driving, distracted driving, and traffic crashes within our City through education and evidence based traffic enforcement.
+TSU, as it's better known, participates in numerous national campaigns, and community events centered around the safety of those on the road.
+Check out some of the campaigns and resources below.”

 One of the safest choices drivers and passengers can make is to buckle up.
 Of the 35,092 people killed in motor vehicle crashes in 2015, 48 percent were not wearing seat belts.